 How to see both Arches and Canyonlands in one day

-In order to see both Arches and Canyonlands National Parks in one day you’re going to need to get up pretty early.
+Can you do Arches and Canyonlands in one day?
+Yes, definitely!
+But in order to see both Arches and Canyonlands National Parks in one day, you’re going to need to get up pretty early.

 I’d also recommend picking up lunch in Moab beforehand.
 There isn’t anywhere to buy a good lunch in either Arches or Canyonlands and getting food before you head out will save you having to go back into Moab.